-Users should notify the Dean of Students upon learning that a student has violated this policy.
+Users should notify the Chief Information Officer upon learning that a student has violated this policy.
 Failure to report another user's violation of this policy may subject the student to discipline as defined in the student handbook, up to and including suspension or expulsion.